 UUW – Unlawful Use of Weapon

-The Chicago criminal defense attorneys at Legal Defenders, P.C., have extensive experience and particular expertise to help you beat your case and clear your name.
+The Chicago criminal defense lawyers at Legal Defenders, P.C., have extensive experience and particular expertise to help you beat your case and clear your name.

 There had been dramatic changes to the Illinois gun laws over the last few years.
 We have been at the forefront of the struggle to change the gun laws in Illinois.
-At each step of the way, we have been successful in fighting prosecutors and winning cases in Cook, DuPage, Kane and Lake County, Illinois.
-We have won gun cases at trial, others cases were dismissed after winning a pre-trial Motion, and others were won at the Preliminary Hearing.
-We have even vacated gun convictions for cases decided years ago because of the recent changes in the Illinois gun laws.
-We follow the gun laws closely and are aware of any changes as they occur.
-We are frequently contacted by other attorneys asking for our advice on how to handle their gun cases.
+At each step of the way, our lawyers have been successful in fighting prosecutors and winning cases in Cook, DuPage, Kane and Lake County, Illinois.
+Our layers have won gun cases at trial, others cases were dismissed after winning a pre-trial Motion, and others were won at the Preliminary Hearing.
+Our attorneys have even vacated gun convictions for cases decided years ago because of the recent changes in the Illinois gun laws.
+Our lawyers follow the gun laws closely and are aware of any changes as they occur.
+Our lawyers are frequently contacted by other attorneys asking for our advice on how to handle their gun cases.

 Under (720 ILCS 5/24-1.6(3), unless you are on your own land, residence or place of business, you can be charged with felony Aggravated UUW if:

 - the firearm was not in a case, loaded, and immediately accessible, or